myoung34/puppet-mirthconnect/README.md

 * *db_user*
  * Optional database user for mirth to use in the mirth.properties file.
  * Not optional if the *db_provider* is set to anything but 'derby'
+* *provider*
+ * The provider to download the MirthConnect package from.
+Can be one of 'rpm', 'source', or 'yum'.
+* *rpm_source*
+ * The source of the RPM if using the 'rpm' provider.
+* *tarball_source*
+ * Optional source of the source tarball.
+ * Not optional if using the 'source' provider.

 Quick Start
 ===========